Luke Dimech: Mansfield Town

 Another good season in the Maltese League saw Dimech on the move again, this time he joined English side Mansfield Town in August 2003.

-Dimech initially signed a one-year deal with the club but at the end of the 2003–04 season, Dimech enjoyed some very dominant displays, scoring once against Leyton Orient, but the season finished with disappointment when Mansfield Town were beaten in the League Two play-off final on penalties to Huddersfield Town.
-Despite the disappointment Luke was rewarded for some very impressive displays with another one-year contract.
+Dimech initially signed a one-year deal with the club for the 2003–04 season, scoring once against Leyton Orient.
+The season finished in disappointment when Mansfield Town were beaten in the League Two play-off final on penalties to Huddersfield Town.
+Despite losing the play-off final Dimech signed a 1 year contract extension.

 Dimech's second season with Mansfield Town was quite indifferent in the early part of the season; Keith Curle was sacked and replaced by Carlton Palmer.
 Dimech carried the good form he enjoyed the following season and cemented a place in the heart of the defence, Dimech did not enjoy the best of second halves of the season and after falling out of favour with Carlton Palmer, Dimech was released at the end of the 2004–05 season.
 In two seasons with Mansfield Town, Dimech made 45 appearances and scored one goal.